YuryKorotin/ADRTool/ADR_AN_0000.md

 - [x] Error
 - [ ] Intent1
 - [ ] Intent2

+The list could be replaced with link to *.kt file with intents [Intents](Intents.kt)

 ### If more than 5 intents MVI recommended

 ## List of used patterns, that can be used in the module[OPTIONAL]